Guide to Tasmania's wild west coast

 White-water raft untamed rivers, sail beautiful harbours and hike through age-old rainforest on Tasmania’s wild west coast.

-Top things to do on Tasmania's wild west coast
+Things to do and top attractions on Tasmania's west coast

 Cruise the Gordon River

 Coast past dense temperate rainforest as you travel the calm waters of Gordon River in the Tasmanian Wilderness World Heritage Area.
-Depart from the small town of Strahan and journey across Macquarie Harbour into Gordon River aboard a large catamaran with Gordon River Cruises.
-An expert nature guide provides commentary as you explore the waterways while international passengers can plug into complimentary audio tours.
+Depart from the town of Strahan and journey across Macquarie Harbour into Gordon River aboard a large catamaran with Gordon River Cruises.
+An expert nature guide provides commentary as you explore the Gordon River, cruising quietly under Spirit of the Wild's electric motors, while international passengers can plug into complimentary audio tours.
 Be sure to pack your camera so you can capture the river's beauty and wear comfortable shoes for walking on Heritage Landing (known for its ancient Huon pines) and Sarah Island (Tasmania's oldest convict settlement).
-World Heritage Cruises also runs morning and afternoon cruises incorporating the Gordon River, as does The Western Wilderness.
+World Heritage Cruises also runs morning and afternoon cruises incorporating the Gordon River.

 Stretch your legs